 Probiotics are live bacteria and yeasts that can live in your body and help to keep you healthy.
-These healthful bacteria make vitamins, help digest food, regulate inflammation, and help to limit the number of disease-causing microbes living in your body.
-Probiotics are available in live-culture fermented foods such as yogurt, kefir (a probiotic milk drink), buttermilk, kombucha (fermented tea), tempeh, miso and natto (fermented soybean products), kimchi, sauerkraut, some pickles, and some fermented cheeses.
+These healthful bacteria make vitamins, help to digest food, regulate inflammation, and help to limit the number of disease-causing microbes living in your body.
+Probiotics are found in live-culture fermented foods such as yogurt, kefir (a probiotic milk drink), buttermilk, kombucha (fermented tea), tempeh, miso and natto (fermented soybean products), kimchi, sauerkraut, some pickles, and some fermented cheeses.
 They are also found in over-the-counter pills that claim to contain live bacteria that will improve your health.
 However, many scientists have concerns about taking over-the-counter probiotic pills because:

 • the healthful bacteria can mutate into bacteria that have harmful properties, and

 • the bacteria in pills usually disappear from your intestines soon after you stop taking the pills.